Increase Email Open Rates with Emojis 📈

 Increase your brand exposure with emoji

 The article How to create emails that sell – even unopened explains how being noticed in the inbox affects a brand.
-Using emoji in your subject line can help getting noticed and can increase your brand exposure, even if customers do not read/open the email.
+Using emoji in your subject line can help to get noticed and can increase your brand exposure, even if customers do not read/open the email.

 Don’t limit the emoji use to the subject line alone